cuixuejiao/twip/README.md

 ```

-After you log back in and cd twip and run *./twip.sh*
+After you log back in and cd twip and run *twip.sh*
 ```bash
 $ cd twip && ./twip.sh